causaly/zod-validation-error/README.md

 #### Example

-For instance, one might want to print the error messages to the console and color any `invalid_string` error with yellow.
+For instance, one may want to print `invalid_string` errors to the console in red color.

 ```typescript
 import { z as zod } from 'zod';